eastmaels/steemblog.github.io/_posts/account/nostalgic1212/2018-02-02_smac-and-dailyfoodphotograph-day-2-ribs-braised-rice.md

 - - -

-This page is synchronized from the post: [📷SMAC&Dailyfoodphotograph - Day 2 排骨焖饭 Ribs braised rice](https://steemit.com/@nostalgic1212/smac-and-dailyfoodphotograph-day-2-ribs-braised-rice)
+This page is synchronized from the post: ['📷SMAC&Dailyfoodphotograph - Day 2 排骨焖饭 Ribs braised rice'](https://steemit.com/@nostalgic1212/smac-and-dailyfoodphotograph-day-2-ribs-braised-rice)